 - 10 % of teens on YouTube and 9% become the victims of harassment on Twitter.

-According to the StopBullying.GOV, 69% of people according to the report bullied someone in the cyber world.
+According to StopBullying.gov, 69% of people have bullied someone in the cyber world.
 However, 15% have admitted that they bullied people online.

 Effects of cyberbullying on kids

-- 41% of the victims have got social anxiety
+- 41% of the victims have social anxiety

 - 26% have removed their social media profiles

-- 25% have harm themselves being a victim of online predators
+- 25% have harmed themselves by being a victim of online predators

 - 9% have become substance abusers